isacg5/second_assignmentARP/README.md

 # ARP-SharedMemory-Assignment
 Second *Advanced and Robot Programming* (ARP) assignment.
 This assignment works with the ncurses library, konsole and bitmap, so it is necessary to have them installed.
 There are provided two folders, one called src that include the c files for each process and other called include that contain the header of each c file.
-Once the program will be executed there will appear two more folders: bin, that will contain the executables and log, that will contain five log files (one per proccess) with the timestamp and the modifications.
+Once the program will be executed there will appear two more folders: bin, that will contain the executables and out, that will contain the .bmp files each time the user will press the print button.

-This assigment is composed of two main processed that, by reading and writing in a shared memory, are able to comunicate the position of a circle.
+This assigment is composed of two main processes that, by reading and writing in a shared memory, are able to comunicate the position of a circle.
 Both process have a dynamic private memory and a static shared memory.
 Both memories keep updated all the time.
 Notice that the memories have a dimension 20 times bigger than the windows that the user sees.
 ## konsole installation
 To install the ncurses library, simply open a terminal and type the following command:
 ```console